Tony Liu

 Tony Liu, Lyle Ungar, Konrad Kording, and Morgan McGuire

-To appear in International AAAI Conference on Web and Social Media (ICWSM), 2024
+International AAAI Conference on Web and Social Media (ICWSM), 2024

 2. Automated Detection of Causal Inference Opportunities: Regression Discontinuity Subgroup Discovery